 The image of the vampire has long held sway with popular imagination.
 Since the publication of Bram Stoker's Dracula in 1897, the vampire has become a staple of popular culture, appearing in literature, advertisements, cartoons, music, television shows, and film.
-This course examines the role of the vampire in literature, and film.
+This course examines the role of the vampire in literature, culture, and film.
 Through the reading of texts and the viewing of films, students will understand the fundamental aspects of Gothic literature and formulate their own ideas as to the importance of the vampire archetype.
-In addition, students will learn to identify vampircial elements in literature and film and will enhance their knowledge and understanding of the vampire's role in popular culture.
+In addition, students will learn to identify vampirical elements in literature and film and will enhance their knowledge and understanding of the vampire's role in popular culture.
 This class is writing-intensive; 3 hours of lecture per week.
 (General Education: AH) Prerequisite: ENG 1061 or equivalent

-HUM 2080 The Literature and Culture of Witchcraft (3)
+HUM 2080 The Literature and Culture of Witchcraft (3) as required

 Grounded in the early European historical context of Witchcraft and the Colonial American experience of Witchcraft, this course engages students in an exploratory and critical dialog that examines Witchcraft as it is represented in various types of literature (including plays, short stories, poetry, court documents, journal entries, and novels), culture, and film.
 Witchcraft stereotypes and hysteria often represent the societal anxieties and beliefs of the culture in which they appear and offer a rich subject for academic study.
-By drawing from the readings and films assigned throughout the semester, as well as personal research and reflective and culture of witchcraft and its unique contribution to contemporary and past culture.
+By drawing from the readings and films assigned throughout the semester, as well as personal research and reflective and critical analysis, students will develop their own unique discourse in regards to the literature and culture of witchcraft and its unique contribution to contemporary and past culture.
 This class is writing-intensive; 3 hours of lecture per week.
 (General Education: AH) Prerequisite: ENG 1061 or equivalent

-HUM 2160 Humor in Literature, Film, & Writing (3)
+HUM 2160 Humor in Literature, Film, & Writing (3) as required

 In this rhetoric course, students first examine how humor works in literature and film and then use these tools in their own creative writing.
 The art of writing with style and of perfecting one's singular voice for various humorous purposes (including social, political, and persuasive) is taught through critical analysis of successful comedic literature and film, everything from Lysistrata to Annie Hall.

 Students will mix rhetorical strategies learned in their composition classes with comedic devices by writing stories, rants, parodies, reviews, and dramatic dialogue.
 Culminating projects will include assembling a course portfolio of creative work and writing a longer analytical essay.
 This course is writing-intensive; 3 hours of lecture per week.
-(General Education: AH) Prerequisite: Successful completion of the freshman college English sequence or instructor permission
+(General Education: AH) Prerequisite: ENG 1061 or equivalent